 Julianne was then sent on a whirlwind tour of medical specialists—from endocrinologists to neurosurgeons.
 After a surgery that revealed she had Pituitary Hyperplasia instead of a tumor, Julianne and her neurosurgeon independently diagnosed the mysterious black spots on her MRI as superficial siderosis (SS).
 Yes, you read that right—Dr. Google made an appearance in this medical odyssey!

 Locating The Trouble

-The German professor who performed the second CT myelogram told me the dura is like a seam in a jumper.
+“The German professor who performed the second CT myelogram told me the dura is like a seam in a jumper.
 If you pull too hard in one spot, you will get a hole up further.
 I had spinal surgery in May 1992 – 19 years before diagnosis– at T11/12, and the pseudomeningocele was at T3/4.
 It was a textbook case!

-In July 2012, I had a hemilaminectomy to remove the pseudomeningocele, which had set up its own blood supply (and contained a large disintegrating old blood clot).
-They hoped it was the source of the bleed.
-I had 10 days in hospital, six of which were spent flat on my back.
-A drain from my spine was taking out 5ml of fluid every hour to give the graft from my leg (which was glued and stitched), used to seal off the dura, giving it a better chance of healing.
-My spinal fluid started off the colour of stale urine (with red stripes) and, after six days, was the colour of pale straw.
+“In July 2012, I had a hemilaminectomy to remove the pseudomeningocele, which had set up its blood supply (and contained a large disintegrating old blood clot).
+They hoped it was the source of the bleeding.
+I had ten days in hospital, six spent flat on my back.
+A drain from my spine was taking out 5ml of fluid every hour to give the graft from my leg (glued and stitched), used to seal off the dura, giving it a better chance of healing.
+My spinal fluid started off the color of stale urine (with red stripes) and, after six days, was the color of pale straw.”

-I recovered well and was almost back to where I had been.
+“I recovered well and was almost back to where I had been.
 On 21st December 2012, I was struck by closing automatic doors in a store while shopping.
 I fell back onto the pavement, knocked unconscious, fracturing my skull – the occipital bone on the right side.